Phil Hawes: Ultimate Fighting Championship

 After picking up three straight wins in Bellator and Brave, Hawes was invited once more to earn a UFC contract on Dana White's Contender Series 32 on September 8, 2020, against Khadzhimurat Bestaev.
 He won the bout and the contract via TKO in the first round.

 Hawes made his UFC debut at UFC 254 on October 24, 2020, against Jacob Malkoun.
 He finished the fight in the first exchange, knocking Malkoun unconscious in 18 seconds.

 Hawes faced Nassourdine Imavov at UFC Fight Night: Blaydes vs. Lewis on February 20, 2021.
 Hawes survived a late storm by Imavov to win the bout via majority decision.

 Hawes faced Kyle Daukaus on May 8, 2021, at UFC on ESPN: Rodriguez vs. Waterson.
 He won the fight via unanimous decision.

 Hawes was scheduled to face Deron Winn at UFC on ESPN 26 on July 17, 2021.
 However, Winn was forced to pull out from the event, citing separated rib and torn cartilage, and the bout was rescheduled at UFC Fight Night 194 on October 9, 2021.
 In turn, Winn withdrew the day before the event due to health issues.
 He was briefly expected to be replaced by Chris Curtis, however Hawes declined the bout and it was ultimately scrapped.

 Hawes faced Chris Curtis on November 6, 2021, at UFC 268.
 He lost the fight by KO in the first round.

 Hawes was scheduled to face Sam Alvey, replacing Ian Heinisch, on February 5, 2022, at UFC Fight Night 200.
 However, Hawes withdrew from the bout due to an undisclosed injury and he was replaced by Brendan Allen.

 Hawes faced Deron Winn on June 18, 2022, at UFC on ESPN 37.
 After dominating the first round with his striking, Hawes won the fight via technical knockout in round two.
 This win earned him the Performance of the Night award.

 Hawes faced Roman Dolidze on October 29, 2022, at UFC Fight Night 213.
 He lost the fight via knockout in round one.

 Hawes faced promotional newcomer Ikram Aliskerov on May 6, 2023, at UFC 288.
 He lost the fight via knockout in the first round.

 Hawes faced Brunno Ferreira on January 13, 2024, at UFC Fight Night 234.
 He lost for the third time in a row via knockout in the first round.

 On February 6, 2024, it was reported that Hawes was no longer on the UFC roster.

 Global Fight League

 On December 11, 2024, it was announced that Hawes was signed by Global Fight League.

 Hawes was scheduled to face Grant Neal on May 25, 2025 at GFL 2.
 However, all GFL events were cancelled indefinitely.

 Dirty Boxing Career

-Hawes made his debut with Mike Perry's "Dirty Boxing Championships" at Dirty Boxing Championship 2.
+Hawes made his debut with Mike Perry's "Dirty Boxing Championships" at Dirty Boxing Championship 2 on June 14, 2025.
 He faced Sasha Palatnikov, losing via disqualification in the first round, due to repeated eye pokes.

-Hawes faced Sergei Martynov at Dirty Boxing Championship 3.
+Hawes faced Sergei Martynov at Dirty Boxing Championship 3 on August 29, 2025.
 He lost via unanimous decision.